aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Ethnic groups:

-indigenous population: Swedes and Finnish and Sami minorities; foreign-born or first-generation immigrants: Finns, Yugoslavs, Danes, Norwegians, Greeks, Turks
+indigenous population: Swedes with Finnish and Sami minorities; foreign-born or first-generation immigrants: Finns, Yugoslavs, Danes, Norwegians, Greeks, Turks

 Religions:

-Lutheran 87%, Roman Catholic, Orthodox, Baptist, Muslim, Jewish, Buddhist
+Lutheran 87%, other (includes Roman Catholic, Orthodox, Baptist, Muslim, Jewish, and Buddhist) 13%

 Languages: